camelinaction/camelinaction2/README.md

 - 1 [Meeting Camel](chapter1)
 - 2 [Routing with Camel](chapter2)

-Part 2 - Routing and Transformation
+Part 2 - Core Camel

 - 3 [Transforming data with Camel](chapter3)
 - 4 [Using Beans with Camel](chapter4)